Martin and Pratt

 As the name suggests, the words in this test are not real words.
 This test assesses phonological recoding, which is the ability to match a sequence of letters to their corresponding sounds.

-How does the Martin and Pratt Nonword Reading Test relate to Response to Intervention?
+How does the Martin and Pratt Nonword Reading Test relate to a Response to Intervention framework?

 Assessment is an important part of a Response to Intervention (RtI) model, as educators need to determine when students need more intensive instruction (and also, when they no longer require intensive instruction).